-- The Assessor and ERO's Management Team will be responsible for developing and maintaining a general risk register. - Each project undertaken will include a risk assessment specific to that project - The general risk register will be reviewed by the Management Team at their regular meetings. - Significant updates to risk registers will be reported to the Joint Board. - The Assessor and ERO will have overall responsibility for the general risk register.
+- The Joint Board's Management Team will be responsible for developing and maintaining a risk register. - The risk register will be reviewed by the Management Team at their regular meetings. - Any updates to the risk register will be reported to the Joint Board at all meetings. - The Assessor and ERO will have overall responsibility for the risk register.